 Resources from HIVinfo

 What Is a Preventive HIV Vaccine? – This fact sheet describes what preventive HIV vaccines are, how they differ from therapeutic vaccines, why it is important to develop preventive vaccines, research into the development of preventive vaccines, and where to find more information about preventive vaccine development.
 Also available in Spanish.

 What Is a Therapeutic HIV Vaccine? – This fact sheet describes what therapeutic HIV vaccines are, how they differ from preventive vaccines, the potential benefits of therapeutic vaccines, and where to find more information about therapeutic vaccine development.
 Also available in Spanish.

 Resources from the National Institute of Allergy and Infectious Diseases (NIAID)

-History of HIV Vaccine Research – This fact sheet lists milestones in HIV vaccine development from 1984 through 2017.
+History of HIV Vaccine Research – This fact sheet lists milestones in HIV vaccine development, beginning in 1984.

 HIV Vaccine Development – This briefly discusses two different strategies for HIV vaccine development: an empirical approach and a theoretical approach.
 These two approaches are described in greater depth in the two fact sheets listed immediately below.

 An Empirical Approach to HIV Vaccine Development – This approach relies on observation and experimentation to move vaccine candidates quickly into human testing in clinical trials.
 This fact sheet also describes the landmark RV144 vaccine study in Thailand, which was the first large clinical trial to demonstrate efficacy for an experimental HIV vaccine.